Carol Santiago

 Maria Carolina Gomes Santiago (born 2 August 1985), also known as Carol Santiago, is a Brazilian Paralympic swimmer who competes in international level events.
-She competed at the 2020 Summer Paralympics and won five medals, including three gold medals.
+She competed at the 2020 Summer Paralympics and the 2024 Summer Paralympics, winning ten medals, including six gold medals, making her Brazil's most decorated paralympian in history.

 Personal life

-Santiago has a congenital eye condition called morning glory syndrome which is a defect in her optic nerve, she is partially sighted in her left eye but doesn't have peripheral vision in her right eye.
-She began swimming aged four and took part in able-bodied swimming competitions and open water swimming aged twelve.
+Santiago has a congenital eye condition called morning glory syndrome, a defect in her optic nerve.
+She is partially sighted in her left eye, but does not have peripheral vision in her right eye.

+She began swimming at age four, and took part in able-bodied swimming competitions and open water swimming at age twelve.
 By the age of seventeen, she was completely blind for eight months due to accumulation of water in her retina and stopped swimming.
-She went back to swimming a decade later aged 27 and started to swim competitively again.
+She went back to swimming a decade later at age 27 and started to swim competitively again.

 Career

+Records

 In 2019 at the Caixa Open, she broke the Brazilian national record in the 50m freestyle that was set by Fabiana Sugimori at the 2004 Summer Paralympics in Athens.
-During the 2020 Summer Paralympics, she was the gold medalist in the 50 m freestyle S13, the 100 m freestyle S12 and the 100 m breaststroke S12, becoming the first Brazilian female swimmer to win three gold medals in the same edition of the Games.
+During the 2020 Summer Paralympics, Santiago was the gold medalist in the 50 m freestyle S13, the 100 m freestyle S12 and the 100 m breaststroke S12, becoming the first Brazilian female swimmer to win three gold medals in the same edition of the Games.